runopti/BayesianDropout/README.md

 python main.py
 ```

-will an animation that depicts the uncertainty estimate of Dropout NN.
+will play an animation that depicts the uncertainty estimate of Dropout NN.